 - By Velocity Frequent Flyer status: Gold or Platinum members travelling on Etihad or Virgin Australia

-- By Lounge membership: when travelling on Virgin Australia flights to New Zealand
+- By Lounge membership: Priority Pass members (with a $20 per person co-pay) and Virgin Australia Lounge members when travelling on Virgin Australia flights to New Zealand

 Other The House lounge overviews